specklesystems/speckle-docs/automate/public-functions.md

-# Public Functions
+# Public Functions (Coming Soon)

 ## What Are Public Functions?

-Public functions are reusable, pre-defined operations available to all Speckle Automate users.
-They are designed to be simple yet powerful, focusing on specific, high-utility use cases.
-They help streamline workflows without requiring custom development.
+Public functions are reusable, pre-defined operations designed to help all Speckle Automate users streamline their workflows without needing custom development.
+They focus on specific, high-utility use cases and offer simplicity and efficiency.

-Public functions are ideal for:
+Public functions will be ideal for:

 - Automating repetitive tasks.
 - Solving well-defined problems efficiently.